Last Updated on August 7th, 2019

 The blisters caused by this condition begin in the mouth and then spread to the face, scalp, and trunk.
 They tend to ooze and peel.
 They are easily detached.
 They can be as dangerous to health as severe burns, and 5 to 15% of people who develop pemphigus vulgaris die of the disease.

 The blistering of the skin in the second stage of pemphigus vulgaris is sometimes mistaken for severe acne.
 Acne, however, never begins with mouth sores.
-Also, acne usually involves hardened plugs of dried sebum that clog pores.
+Also, acne usually involves hardened plugs of dried sebum that clog pores3.
 They are hard to remove.
 Pemphigus vulgaris is not limited to pores.
 It makes the skin easy to pull away, leaving raw, exposed tissue beneath.

 The way pemphigus vulgaris destroys the skin is by releasing a specialized antibody.
 Instead of attacking a germ, this antibody attacks adhesion molecules.
 These molecules serve as the “glue” that keeps the keratinocytes that make collagen attached to the rest of the skin.
 Breaking down the naturally occurring adhesive that keeps these cells in place not only loosens the skin, it also deprives the skin of the collagen it needs to repair itself.

 The way doctors fight this kind of antibody reaction is to try to shut the whole immune system down.
 They used to give pemphigus vulgaris patients chemotherapy drugs or gold treatments.
-They attempted to control the inflammation with steroids.
+They attempted to control the inflammation with steroids5.
 Some doctors still use steroids, but people who have pemphigus vulgaris are more likely to be treated with a drug called dapsone (which is also used in some cases of celiac disease) that , or a drug like rituximab, which binds to the antibody that causes skin tissue to break down.
 Dapsone costs about $5 a dose.
 Rituximab costs up to $500 a dose.
 However, even in the USA, both drugs are covered by insurance.